OmoMicheal/marketanalysis/README.rst

 marketanalysis
 ===============

-A fast, efficient Python library for generating market holidays based on countries' security exchanges.
+A fast, efficient Python library for generating market holidays and trading days based on countries' security exchanges.
 It aims to make determining whether a specific date is a market holiday as fast and flexible as possible.